-You can apply for a grant if you are:
+You can apply for a grant if you are a:

-- a not-for-profit company or Community Interest Company where a majority of the directors receive no payment from the company.
+- not-for-profit company including community interest companies where the majority of directors receive no payment from the company

 Your organisation must have:

-- a bank account with two signatories who are unrelated to each other
+- a bank account with two signatories that are not related to each other

 - less than 12 months running costs in unrestricted reserves.
-This means in your accounts at the end of your last financial year, the amount shown as Unrestricted reserves (not including any Designated funds) must be less than your expenditure during that year.
+This means in your end of year financial accounts, Unrestricted reserves (not including Designated funds) must be less than your Expenditure

 - a constitution